WHY IS BULGUKSA TEMPLE SO FAMOUS? IS IT WORTH VISITING BULGUKSA? WHAT TO SEE AT BULGUKSA TEMPLE NEAR GYEONGJU?

 There are several options if you plan to travel from Seoul.

 KTX is the fastest way to get from Seoul Station to Singyeongju Station.
 It would take about 2 hours.
-If you are planning to visit a few cities in South Korea like Busan, Jeonju, and Gyeongju, there is special discount pass which is only available to international tourists or foreign residents.
+If you are planning to visit a few cities in South Korea like Busan, Jeonju, and Gyeongju, there is a special discount pass that is only available to international tourists or foreign residents.
 These special passes allow unlimited travel on trains managed by KORAIL for a specified period.